oneMillionWorlds/Tamarin/README.md

 against the root node.
 However with complex scenes this may become slow, creating a node that contains all the grabbables (or all the UI interactables) may give better performance

+## Attribution and licensing

+This project is licensed under the BSD-3 license, meaning it can be used in a commercial project free of charge with no need to provide attribution.
+That said if you want to mention that Tamarin is used in your project that would be very welcome.

+The hand models are similarly included under that license; if you want to start with Tamarin models but tweak them the blenderFiles may be useful.
+There is no requirement to distribute any updates to hand models, but if you want to contribute improved models that is also very welcome.

 ## Coding standard

 Standard Java coding conventions (try to match existing style).